 Industrial customers have been disproportionately impacted by the recent rate increases of January and May, facing average rate increases well exceeding 50%.
 To fund the continued rate discount of the residential customer class, the majority of which has been sheltered from recent rate increases, would greatly perpetuate the inequities between classes of energy users and would be a crippling blow to businesses already struggling under a slowing economy.
 Moreover, it would further complicate a workout of this crisis and remove strong incentives for conservation among the residential customer class.

 Thank you for your consideration of our views.

 Sincerely,

 Carl Guardino

 President & CEO

 cc: Senator John Burton

 Members, Senate Energy, Utilities and Commerce Committee

-5201 Great America Parkway Suite 426 Santa Clara, California 95054-1176 (408)496-6801 Fax (408)496-6804 http://www.scvmg.com